Blog

 The FDA has approved dozens of drugs that are used only after genetic test (e.g., targeted therapy for HER2-positive breast cancer).

-Mayo Clinic has implemented a Center for Personalized Medicine, which uses pharmacogenetics, DNA testing, and AI to select treatments in real time.
+Mayo Clinic has implemented a Center for Personalized Medicine, which uses pharmacogenetics, DNA tests and AI for real-time treatment selection.

 Specific clinical examples